Title: | Minimalist Async Evaluation Framework for R |

 (optional) if supplied, registers a promise against each

 mirai.
-Either a function, supplied to the ‘onFulfilled’ argument
+Either a function, supplied to the ‘onFulfilled’ argument of

 .compute |